-When I talk about trekking in the Himalayas, sometimes people ask me, “What is the point in walking or climbing aimlessly from one point to another, in rugged climate and terrain at that.”
+When I talk about trekking in the Himalayas sometimes people ask me, “What is the point in walking or climbing aimlessly from one point to another, in rugged climate and terrain at that.”
 I was never able to answer that question.
-In fact I gave into the idea that it was pointless.
-During my recent trip to the Himalayas I realized why I was lost for words.
+In fact, I gave into the idea that it was pointless.
+During my recent trip to the Himalayas, I realized why I was lost for words.
 Even if I tried, it would be a futile exercise.
 To express what it feels like when I’m surrounded by the Himalayas is beyond language.

-Usually in my free time, I find myself a sunny spot and lie under the blue sky and gape at the massive clouds gather and then spread out gently into abstract shapes.
-Without my knowledge I indulge in this activity for long, and without any other thought interrupting my imagination of the shapes.
-At the end of the session I rise realizing that I was in a transcendental state and I attained it effortlessly.
+Usually, in my free time, I find myself a sunny spot and lie under the blue sky and gape at the massive clouds gather and then spread out gently into abstract shapes.
+Without my knowledge, I indulge in this activity for long, and without any other thought interrupting my imagination of the shapes.
+At the end of the session, I rise realizing that I was in a transcendental state and I attained it effortlessly.
 Sometimes I even struggle to bring my natural thoughts back.

 Here I’m as free as the wind and as wild as the mountains themselves.
 I guess they just rub it off on me.
-I’m high on the mountains and this is definitely my favorite high.
+I’m high on the mountains and this is definitely my favourite high.